ArctosDB/documentation-wiki/_documentation/authorities.markdown

 ## Rules of the Road for Code Table Terms

 ### General Rules for Adding Code Table Terms

+#### CAUTION: This is still being discussed, see https://github.com/ArctosDB/arctos/issues/9141

  - Use predictable Punctuation
     Allowed characters:
      - a-Z